-Description of employment framework Number of employees At December 31, 2011 At December 31, 2010 Senior managers excluded from application of the Company's collective bargaining agreements.
+Description of employment framework Number of employees At December 31, 2012 At December 31, 2011 Senior managers excluded from application of the Company's collective bargaining agreements.
 The terms of their employment are set in personal agreements.
-63 63 Permanent employees employed under collective agreements (without new permanent employee) 3,073 2,847 Permanent employees employed under collective agreements (new permanent employee ) - 437 Employees employed under personal agreements that are not part of the collective agreements.
-684 666 Employees employed under individual agreements on the terms of the collective agreement ("Rank Rating Contracts").
-8 44 Employees employed in accordance with the special collective agreement of December 2006, on an hourly basis ("Hourly Collective Agreement").
-2,038 1,948 Employees employed under the special collective agreement of December 2006, on a monthly basis ("Monthly Collective Agreement").
-1,350 1,071 Total 7,216 7,076
+61 63 Permanent employees employed under collective agreements (without new permanent employees) 2,742 2,847 Permanent employees employed under collective agreements (new permanent employees ) 596 437 Employees employed under personal agreements that are not part of the collective agreements.
+635 666 Employees employed under individual agreements on the terms of the collective agreement ("Rank Rating Contracts").
+26 44 Employees employed in accordance with the special collective agreement of December 2006, on an hourly basis ("Hourly Collective Agreement").
+2,288 1,948 Employees employed under the special collective agreement of December 2006, on a monthly basis ("Monthly Collective Agreement").
+1,074 1,071 Total 7,422 7,076

-Note:
+Notes:

 The Hourly Collective Agreement applies to every "former Generation 2000" worker (see Section 2.17.4D) and former temporary hourly agreement workers, as well as to new workers hired on hourly employment.
-The Monthly Collective Agreement applies to "former Generation 2000" workers who were hired in occupations for which employment is monthly in essence, former global salary contract workers, and monthly workers hired in monthly occupation.
+The Monthly Collective Agreement applies to "former Generation 2000" workers who were hired in occupations for which employment is monthly in essence, former global salary contract workers, and monthly workers hired for monthly employment.